jbaldwin/libcoro/.githooks/readme-template.md

 **libcoro** is licensed under the Apache 2.0 license.

-**libcoro** is meant to provide low level coroutine constructs for building larger applications, the current focus is around high performance networking coroutine support.
+**libcoro** is meant to provide low level coroutine constructs for building larger applications.

 ## Overview
 * C++20 coroutines!